 This casserole is chock-full of textures and flavors, featuring cooked chicken, macaroni, onions, olives, cheddar cheese, sour cream, mushrooms, green bell pepper, and breadcrumbs.
 This is an all-in-one, one-hour-in-the-oven, weeknight bake.

-Perfect for a cold, busy weeknight, this chicken and broccoli casserole has just six ingredients (most of which you probably have in your kitchen) and takes just a half hour to make.
-Simply combine all of the ingredients, pour into a buttered baking dish, sprinkle with Parmesan cheese, and bake until golden.
+Perfect for a busy weeknight, this chicken and broccoli casserole has just six ingredients (most of which you probably have in your kitchen) and takes just a half-hour to make.
+Conveniently mix in just one bowl!